MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/guidance-SkypeforBusiness.md

 <li>Multiple apps with similar, overlapping capabilities</li>
 <li>Increased potential for user confusion which can lead to increased support calls, shadow IT, impacted productivity</li>
 <li>Network planning and monitoring must take usage of two services into consideration</li>
-<li>Increased and immediate change management efforts required—awareness, training, and support</li>
+<li>Increased and immediate change management efforts required: awareness, training, and support</li>
 <li>Users may experience interoperability limitations between apps</li>
 </ul></td>
 <td align="left"><ul><li>IT has granular control, from licensing to user experiences, requiring additional cycles of planning and implementation</li>